PoltorProgrammer/PoltorProgrammer.github.io/posts/blogs/tfg-botanical-project.md

 ## The Result

 The botanical gallery of the UAB campus is live, documented, and extensible.
 The data editor is still the tool used to maintain and expand the catalogue.
-The thesis scored a **9.5 out of 10**.

 More importantly, the project left behind a set of repositories that are independently useful — a gallery that can be adapted for any botanical collection, an editor that generalizes to any structured catalogue, and a WordPress plugin pattern that can be reused for similar institutional integrations.